afrid0315/aws-azure-devops-interview_questions/linux-interview-questions-ans.md

 #### 100. What is HA Proxy LBR?
 **Answer.** "High Availability Proxy Load Balancer," it generally means a High Availability (HA) configuration of the HAProxy load balancer.
 This setup is designed to provide continuous availability, fault tolerance, and efficient distribution of incoming network traffic across multiple servers.

+#### 101. What is Sticky bit?
+**Answer.** The sticky bit is a permission in Unix file systems that, when set on a directory, restricts the deletion or renaming of files within that directory to only the file owner.
+It is often represented by the letter "t" like this **"drwxrwxrwt for /tmp"** in the execute permission for others.
+This is commonly used on directories like /tmp to prevent users from deleting or renaming each other's files.